-The Board carries out its responsibilities for the affairs of the Company both directly and through its two committees; the Corporate Governance, Sustainability, Compensation and Nomination Committee and the Audit Committee.
+The Board carries out its responsibilities for the affairs of the Company both directly and through its three committees: the Corporate Governance and Sustainability Committee, the Compensation and Nomination Committee and the Audit Committee.

 The Board is satisfied that there are appropriate governance practices in place and that the Company adheres to the guidelines set out in National Policy 58-201 - Corporate Governance Guidelines.
-As required by National Instrument 58-101 - Disclosure of Corporate Governance Practices, Schedule A sets out the Company's Corporate Governance Practices, Schedule B outlines the Mandate of the Board of Directors and Schedule C details the Terms of Reference for the Corporate Governance, Sustainability, Compensation and Nomination Committee.
+As required by National Instrument 58-101 - Disclosure of Corporate Governance Practices, Schedule A sets out the Company's Corporate Governance Practices, Schedule B outlines the Mandate of the Board of Directors, Schedule C details the Terms of Reference for the Corporate Governance and Sustainability Committee, and Schedule D details the Terms of Reference for the Compensation and Nomination Committee.
+For the fiscal year ending December 27, 2020, the Corporate Governance and Sustainability Committee will be combined with the new committee becoming the Corporate Governance, Compensation and Nomination Committee.

 In addition, the Board is satisfied the Company adheres to the requirements of Multilateral Instrument 52-110 - Audit Committees.
-The Terms of Reference for the Audit Committee are set out in Schedule D.
+The Terms of Reference for the Audit Committee are set out in Schedule E.